opnsense/docs/source/manual/how-tos/bind.rst

     websites not loading content when nested ads are not loaded.
 :Whitelist Domains:
-    When a website is blocked due to a false positiv you can enter the domain name here so it get's whitelisted before the blacklists come into play.
+    When a website is blocked due to a false positiv you can enter the domain name here so it is whitelisted before the blacklists come into play.

 The Blacklists are downloaded and updated with every **Save** within BIND configuration.
 For production use you can go to **System->Settings->Cron** and add a cronjob.
 On the